loconsta/ML_Project_R/README.md

 - **Submissions**: code of the kaggle submissions
 - **Report**

+We used our own test sets to compare models and estimate the RMSE, but submissions have been made using the full data set.

 The results are reproducible as seeds have been used throughout the code.
 We implemented the code on Jupyter notebooks and the version of R is 3.6.3.